frodyc/cheatsheets/README.md

 ## Arch setup

 The aim of this cheat sheet is to speed up Arch installations.
-The idea is to use tmux to copy and paste several commands at a time (you could also make the file a script).
+The idea is to use tmux to copy and paste several commands at a time.
 If you know what you are doing, this should also reduce the risk of making mistakes (typo, forgetting a command).

 I would advise against running any of these commands if you don't know what they do.
 You should at least have read the following wiki articles before doing part 1: